AlexsLemonade/scpca-docs/docs/faq.md

 ## Why are some values different after I regenerate My Dataset?

-The Portal only offers data processed using a single version of the `scpca-nf` workflow for each sample at any given time.
+The Portal only offers data processed using a single version of the [`scpca-nf` workflow](github.com/AlexsLemonade/scpca-nf/) for each sample at any given time.
-If any new features or updates are made to the processing workflow, all data currently on the Portal will be re-processed.
+If any new features or updates are made to the `scpca-nf` workflow, all data currently on the Portal will be re-processed.
 Because of this, when you regenerate a previously-created version of `My Dataset`, the values in your downloaded files may be slightly different compared to a previous download.
 A full description of any major changes made to data on the Portal are described in the {ref}`CHANGELOG page<changelog:CHANGELOG>`.

 You can learn more about the specific version of the data you have as follows: